czyys/dustforceguide/README.md

 ### Spikejump ###

-Probably the most popular tech from those which make use of questionable way the game’s logic works in certain situations.
+Probably the most popular tech from those which make use of questionable ways the game’s logic works in certain situations.
 It allows you to immediately jump off of slopes (so only ground angled at 45<sup>o</sup>) even if they have spikes.
 And it’s fairly easy to perform.

 When you’re in the air and don’t have any aircharges left, land on a slope while holding ‘down’ and ‘jump’.
 If you used your aircharge on an airjump make sure to also release the ‘jump’ key and hold it again.
 Spikejumping works only if you’re not rising.